 A spunky little joy bringer that needs all the attention he can get, the Yorkie is a delightful treat for retirees.
 These tiny dogs love big and are very keen on spending every waking moment following their humans around.
 Yorkshire Terriers love cuddles, belly rubs, and the center of attention.

 - Yorkshire Terrier exercise needs – 30 to 40 minutes of daily walks and play

 - Yorkshire Terrier size – 8 to 9 inches

 - Yorkshire Terrier weight – 4 to 6 pounds

 - Yorkshire Terrier lifespan – 13 to 16 years

 15. Pomeranian Puppies

-A charming little dog with an animated personality and a great deal of love to give, the Pomeranian is truly a sweetheart dog for seniors.
+A charming little dog with an animated personality and a great deal of love to give, the Pomeranian puppy is truly a sweetheart dog for seniors.
 These perfect pups are caring, attentive, and highly receptive to their owner’s needs.
 They love to join their humans in every outing and are quite fond of adventures.

 - Pomeranian exercise needs – 2 daily walks

 - Pomeranian size – 8 to 11 inches